Jorge Soler Player Props: Marlins vs. Braves

-The Miami Marlins, including Jorge Soler (.353 batting average in his past 10 games), take on starter Spencer Strider and the Atlanta Braves at Truist Park, Monday at 7:20 PM ET.
+The Miami Marlins, including Jorge Soler (.344 batting average in his past 10 games), battle starter Charlie Morton and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.

-In his last appearance, he reached base in all four of his plate appearances (3-for-3 with a double) against the Guardians.
+In his previous game he had a hitless performance (0-for-3) against the Braves.

 Jorge Soler Game Info & Props vs. the Braves